apache/druid/docs/tutorials/index.md

    - **File filter**: `wikiticker-2015-09-12-sampled.json.gz`

-   Entering the base directory and [wildcard file filter](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/filefilter/WildcardFileFilter.html) separately, as we've done here, allows for having data ingested from multiple files at once.

    ![Data location](../assets/tutorial-batch-data-loader-015.png "Data location")

+   Entering the base directory and [wildcard file filter](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/filefilter/WildcardFileFilter.html) separately, as afforded by the UI, allows you to specify multiple files for ingestion at once.

 4. Click **Apply**.

-   The data loader displays the raw data so that you can verify that it appears as expected.
+   The data loader displays the raw data, giving you a chance to verify that the data appears as expected.

    ![Data loader sample](../assets/tutorial-batch-data-loader-02.png "Data loader sample")

-   Notice that where you are in the sequence of steps, **Connect** currrently, appears at the top of the console:
+   Notice that your position in the sequence of steps to load data, **Connect** in our case, appears at the top of the console, as shown below.
+   You can click other steps to move forward or backward in the sequence at any time.

    ![Load data](../assets/tutorial-batch-data-loader-12.png)

-   You can click other steps to move forward or backward in the sequence at any time.

 5. Click **Next: Parse data**.

-   The data loader tries to determine the correct parser for the data automatically.
-In this case, it identifies the data format as `json`, as shown in the **Input format** field at the bottom right.
+   The data loader tries to determine the parser appropriate for the data format automatically.
+In this case it identifies the data format as `json`, as shown in the **Input format** field at the bottom right.

    ![Data loader parse data](../assets/tutorial-batch-data-loader-03.png "Data loader parse data")

-   Feel free to select other parser options to view their configuration options and get a sense of how Druid parses other types of data.
+   Feel free to select other **Input format** options to get a sense of their configuration settings and how Druid parses other types of data.

 6. With the JSON parser selected, click **Next: Parse time**.
-Here you can view and adjust the primary timestamp column for the data.
+The **Parse time** settings are where you view and adjust the primary timestamp column for the data.

    ![Data loader parse time](../assets/tutorial-batch-data-loader-04.png "Data loader parse time")